 Upon being acquired on June 30, 2017, Stelco Inc. became a related party of Bedrock.
 Stelco Inc. has executed a management services agreement with an affiliate of Bedrock under which Stelco Inc. will receive senior management, commercial, business development, operating, financial, human resources, and executive recruitment services, as well as other services that may be required from time to time.
 Fees for services will be based upon actual costs incurred by Bedrock, plus a 2% mark-up on management services fees up to \$5 million, and any services above \$5 million will be reimbursed at cost.
-As at June 30, 2018, Stelco Inc. has payables related to Bedrock of \$1 million.
-The Company has incurred expenses of \$2 million in management services provided by Bedrock and its affiliated entities for the six months ended June 30, 2018.
+The Company has incurred expenses of \$2 million and \$4 million for the three and nine months ended September 30, 2018, respectively, in management services provided by Bedrock and its affiliated entities.